 Individuals should take financial advice before making major decisions affecting their own finances.
-This paper from Royal London (written for financial advisors) explains options for individuals in helpful detail.

 Some principals and chief executives of colleges have either decided voluntarily to withdraw from membership of the relevant scheme or have agreed different employment arrangements with their governing bodies which change their pay arrangements, perhaps by reducing their hours.
 The cost of the additional taxation has prompted some individuals to retire earlier than they might otherwise have done.
 A governing body may decide that it wishes to take action to retain and motivate individuals.